 Again, there was a proposal to reduce the burden on nurses and improve their working conditions and salaries.
-In July 1949, a struggle by the Nurses’ Union resulted in a significant pay increase and eligibility for a seven-hour working day in the summer for nurses who had children and with more than five years working in recognized institutions, and a seven-hour working day for nurses over the age of 48.
-There was considerable press coverage of the plight of the nurses—their falling numbers and difficult working conditions in a profession that required long training.
+In July 1949, a struggle by the Nurses’ Union resulted in a significant pay increase and changes in the length of the work day.
+Eligibility for a seven-hour working day over the summers was extended to nurses who had children and had more than five years working in recognized institutions.
+Seven-hour work days were provided to nurses over the age of 48.

+At this time, there was considerable press coverage of the plight of the nurses—their falling numbers and difficult working conditions in a profession that required long training.
 Most criticism was leveled at the army, which decided to draft nursing cadets for two years military service before they began their studies.
-The gravity of the situation—with patients in need of hospitalization being turned away and scheduled surgeries being cancelled—prompted the Ministry of Health to initiate a meeting with the heads of the hospitals, but it ended without any agreement.
-The army announced it would continue to draft the nurses, and the situation worsened, until Prime Minister David Ben-Gurion intervened who summoned a Knesset debate.
+The gravity of the situation (patients in need of hospitalization were being turned away and scheduled surgeries were being cancelled)prompted the Ministry of Health to initiate a meeting with the heads of the hospitals.
+The meeting ended without any agreement, and the army announced it would continue to draft the nurses.
+The situation worsened until Prime Minister David Ben-Gurion intervened, calling for a Knesset debate.
 In the first two years following statehood, the Jewish community had grown by 40%, but the number of medical professionals had not kept pace.
-This dissonance brought things to a head (State Archives, 1952)
+This dissonance brought things to a head (State Archives, 1952).

-Despite these hardships, Shulamit Cantor refused to compromise, and stood firm regarding her educational standards.
-Deliberations began in 1947 and were finalized in 1952 (although a decision was postponed until 1954) that included plans to run nursing schools within an academic framework.
-(Israel State Archives, 1947).
-In a countermove, the heads of the IDF’s Medical Corps decided to establish a military nursing school that would accept candidates who had not been accepted by the other schools, with a minimum eligibility requirement of only five years of prior schooling.
+Despite these challenges, Shulamit Cantor refused to compromise, and stood firm regarding her educational standards.
+Deliberations began in 1947 and were finalized in 1952 (although a decision was postponed until 1954) that included plans to run nursing schools within an academic framework (Israel State Archives, 1947).
+In a countermove, the heads of the IDF’s Medical Corps decided to establish a military nursing school that would accept candidates who had not been accepted by the other schools, dropping minimum eligibility to only five years of prior schooling.
 This new program included a two-year course for practical nurses who had served in military hospitals in the War of Independence to certify them as registered nurses.

 The school received students who had work experience of at least two years.
 They studied the theoretical curriculum, and their prior practical experience was considered part of their practical studies.
 Parallel to this, nursing leadership in Israel formulated a new study curriculum that required ten years of prior schooling.
-Special efforts were made to absorb immigrant nurses, by training them at the same time as they took intensive Hebrew language courses.
+Special efforts were made to absorb immigrant nurses by training them at the same time as they took intensive Hebrew language courses.
 Nevertheless, their absorption into the healthcare system was difficult due to the conditions in the new nation.
-All these steps postponed the vision for academizing the nursing profession.
+All these steps delayed the vision for academizing the nursing profession.

 During the period of mass immigration (1949–1956), nurses played a prominent role in public health.
 The Ministry of Health considered establishing special schools of public health, an idea first raised for discussion in 1951.
 Nurses in their third year of study specialized in public health nursing and made a commitment to work wherever they were needed.
 Cantor sought to establish a school of public nursing that would attract those who had studied sociology, psychology, and preventive medicine (Israel State Archives, 1952a).
 This recommendation was formulated later when a joint school for doctors and nurses was opened (Israel State Archives, 1952b).